ArthurFoucher/puppeteer-experiment/README.md

 # Run
-To run the program, execute `npm run dev`
+To run the program, execute `npm run dev:run`

-To re-run on save, install nodemon and run `nodemon -e ts -w ./src -x npm run dev`
+To re-run on save, install nodemon and run `npm run dev:watch`